 “The Fey word is shei’tani.
 It’s what you called me, just before you passed out.
 But yes, it is not unlike a mortal marriage bond, in some ways.”

 Steve nodded.
 “Right.”
 He clasped his hands together, studying them.
 “And this bond, it’s the reason my arms seem to ache at the thought of holding you?”
 His voice shook and Peggy saw the strain it caused him to hold himself back.
-She could feel the echo of that desire in her own limbs and could not tell if the feeling started with him or her, but the feedback within her soul grew stronger with each chime she kept herself from going to him.
+She could feel it echoed in her own limbs and could not tell if the feeling started with him or her, but the feedback within her soul grew stronger with each moment she kept herself from going to him.

 “As mine ache for you, my darling,” she allowed herself to whisper.
 Her words seemed to break something in him.
 Steve launched himself at her and gathered her into his arms, burying his face at the join of her neck and shoulder.
 She trembled at the feel of his skin on hers, and the feral creature within her soul quieted at last.
 For the moment.